adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/form/hidden/v3/hidden/README.md

 ### Edit Dialog Properties
 The following properties are written to JCR for this Form Hidden component and are expected to be available as `Resource` properties:

-1. `./name` - defines the name of the field, which will be submitted with the form data
+1. `./id` - defines the identifier of this hidden field
-2. `./value` - defines the value of the field, which will be submitted with the form data
+2. `./name` - defines the name of the field, which will be submitted with the form data
-3. `./id` - defines the identifier of this field, which should be unique on the page
+3. `./value` - defines the value of the field, which will be submitted with the form data

 ## Information
 * **Vendor**: Adobe